Carotid Artery Surgery Restores Blood Flow To The Brain, Preventing Stroke

 Carotid Artery Blockage Treatment

-Depending on the extent of the blockage discovered in the carotid artery, your doctor might simply recommend lifestyle adjustments, medication, non-surgical invasive procedures or, as a last resort, carotid artery bypass surgery.
+Depending on the extent of the blockage discovered in the carotid artery, your doctor might simply recommend lifestyle adjustments, medication, minimally-invasive procedures or, as a last resort, carotid endarterectomy.

 If a little narrowing is discovered, but does not pose an immediate risk our Riverview vascular surgeons may recommend that the patient stick to a healthy diet, follow a formal exercise plan, and stop smoking, if they smoke.
 Depending on the individual and their overall health, medication may be prescribed to keep the disease under control and prevent it from progressing.